Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Vintage farm equipment and old-timey vibes abound at this museum

 The Yakima Valley has long been an agricultural powerhouse, producing apples, hops, and many other crops.
-The Central Washington Agricultural Museum in Union Gap is a great place to learn more about the history of farming in the valley.
+The Central Washington Agricultural Museum in Union Gap is a great place to learn more about local farming history.

 McAllister Museum of Aviation